 Well, yes.
 That’s the short answer.
 Meditation has been shown to be effective in reducing emotional distress and increasing clarity.
 And it works with as little as 15, 20 or 30 minutes a day.
 But the key is consistency.
 A daily meditation practice, consistently applied has 76 benefits per this compilation of scientific studies by Giovanni at liveanddare.com, including:

 improving mood and wellbeing (up 65%) by decreasing anxiety (down 30%) and depression (down 75%)

 Improving focus and memory

 reducing blood pressure and heart problems

 So with all of the benefits meditation has to offer, how can someone get started?
-Well, thanks to Leo Babauta at Zen Habits here are 20 practical tips to help you start meditating -> meditation for beginners.
+Well, thanks to Leo Babauta at Zen Habits here are 20 practical tips to help you start meditating.

 This is an awesome video by Prince Ea about our minds and thoughts.
 We are the people who are thinking thoughts, we are not the thoughts themselves.
 And, as Prince Ea explains, our thoughts have as much energy as we give them.

 Recently, folks at Alta Mira in San Francisco created an infographic to depict what we know about how our brains work.
 And it is true that we can teach the old dogs of our brains new tricks.
 Robert Montenegro, the Ideafeed Editor of Big Think, offers this blog post of a nifty infographic related to cognitive therapy.
 I think it should simply be called, How Our Brains Work.